nayak-rakesh/go-tutorial/1-variable_&_datatypes/2_types.md

 ## TYPES
+---
-GO is a statically typed language i.e every variable always have a particular type and it can not be changed.The different types available in go are
+* Golang is a statically typed language i.e every variable always have a type and it can not be changed.
+The different types available in go are
 1. Numbers
     1. Integer
         1. `uint8`,`uint16`,`uint32`,`uint64`.These are called unsigned integers.These data types hold only positive numbers with zero.